 Note: This article may have affiliate links to Amazon or other companies.
 Purchases through these links may earn us a small commission at no additional cost to you.
 Learn more here.

 I just got a young parakeet (budgie), and am wondering how to find out if it’s a boy or a girl.
-I can’t really tell the sex in the obvious mammalian way, so hoped you might know of some tips.
-Thanks!
+I can’t really tell the sex in the obvious mammalian way, so how can you figure it out?

 Congrats on your new addition!
 Birds make fantastic, loyal pets, they’re pretty to look at, and they make lots of cute little noises.
-(And some not so cute, like when you’re trying to sleep in.
-You’ll get there, trust me.)
+(And some that are not so cute, like when you’re trying to sleep in.)

-What we call parakeets are actully budgerigars (budgies), and are small seed-eating parrots originally from Australia that have been around for millions of years.
-(Actually way longer than that if you consider the theory that all birds evolved from the dinosaurs.)
+What we call parakeets are actually budgerigars (budgies), and are small seed-eating parrots originally from Australia that have been around for millions of years.
+(They go back way longer than that if you consider the theory that all birds evolved from the dinosaurs.)

 For more info, check out Wavian.com and Budgie Place, which include handy reference photos and lots more info about ‘keets — including shopping lists, feeding instructions, lifespan info, and other care instructions.